insight

 What is human resource management?

-Human resource management involves creating personnel policies and procedures that support business objectives and strategic plans.
-Central to this mission is fostering a culture that reflects core values and empowers employees to be as productive as possible.
+Human resource management involves creating employee policies and procedures that support business objectives and strategic plans.
+Central to this mission is fostering a culture that retains employees and empowers them to be as productive as possible.
+HRM professionals also focus on regulatory HR compliance, recruitment, benefits administration, workforce training and development, and compensation planning.

 HR functions can vary depending on industry, businesses size and the types of workers employed.
 In most cases, the primary objectives are to acquire and cultivate talent and improve communication and cooperation among workforce members.
 Other key human resource management functions include:

-From orientation to advanced educational programs, employee training serves to improve productivity, reduce turnover and minimize supervisory needs.
+From orientation to employee development programs, workforce training serves to improve productivity, increase engagement, reduce turnover and minimize supervisory needs.

 HR professionals generally are tasked with creating and administering programs that improve workplace efficiency and employer-employee relationships.
 Within this broad assignment are several different, but critical responsibilities, such as: